-Advance Climate Action, Sustainability, Renewable Energy, Energy Efficiency, and Resiliency: The Moving Forward process brought to light the themes of climate action, sustainability, and climate resilience as core community values.
-For the DDA, this guiding principle may be incorporated into practices related to both the public infrastructure improvements and services sides of its work program.
+Advance Environmental Sustainability and Stewardship: The Moving Downtown Forward process brought to light the themes of sustainability and climate resilience as core values of the entire community.
+For the DDA, the guiding principle may be incorporated into the environmental sustainability practices in both the public infrastructure improvements and services sides of it work program.
 For example, the number one capital improvement priority from the community survey, improving stormwater and wastewater management, is a capital responsibility shared by many agencies within the City and the region.
-The DDA can respond to this priority by designing and constructing public infrastructure projects that effectively manage water in ways that relieve pressures on these systems within the Downtown.
+The DDA can respond to this priority by designing and constructing projects that relieve pressures on these systems within the Downtown.